aldebaran/libqi/doc/source/api/cpp/signal.rst

 .. cpp:function:: void Signal::operator()(T)

-Trigger the signal is achieved by using the `Signal::operator()`, with arguments matching the `Signal` type:
+Triggering the signal is achieved by using the `Signal::operator()`, with arguments matching the `Signal` type:

 .. code-block:: c++